-Bright, festive and a lot of fun, these 9 fabulous markets from around the world are proof that not all the best Christmas markets are in Germany
+Bright, festive and a lot of fun, these nine fabulous markets from around the world are proof that not all the best Christmas markets are in Germany...

 You won't find anyone gathering winter fuel in Prague's famous Wenceslas Square over the festive season - just thousands of people happily wandering around chocolate box stalls that sell trinkets, delicious treats and warming drinks in the town squares of one of the most beautiful cities in the world.

-Czechs love their Vanocnitrh (Christmas markets) and for good reason.
-Large hams are roasted on spits, barbequed sausages (klobása) are served straight from the grill, and cakes and pastries, like trdelník (a hot sugar-coated pastry) are prepared in front of you.
+Czechs love their Vanocnitrh (Christmas markets), and for good reason.
+Large hams are roasted on spits, klobása (barbecued sausages) are served straight from the grill, and cakes and pastries, like trdelník (a hot sugar-coated pastry), are prepared in front of you.

 Czech beers aren't too bad either.
 They're the perfect way to celebrate that Bohemian crystal trinket you picked up at a knock-down price.

-With over 180 stalls selling gifts, jewellery, decorations and handmade toys, the Birmingham Christmas markets are the biggest in the UK and the largest outside Germany and Austria.
-They're authentic too, with the bretzels and Gluhwein just as delicious as those on offer in Frankfurt and Munich.
+With dozens of stalls selling gifts, jewellery, decorations and handmade toys, the Birmingham Frankfurt Christmas Market is the biggest in the UK and the largest outside Germany and Austria.
+It's authentic too, with the pretzels and gluhwein just as delicious as those on offer in Frankfurt and Munich.

-2016 marks the 50th anniversary of Birmingham twinning with Frankfurt.
-To celebrate, the markets will be open for an extra seven days.
-Keep an ear out for Birmingham's famous singing moose - Chris Moose - as he belts out Christmas favourites from the bandstand in front of Council House.
-Also, be sure to try one of the city's famous Baileys hot chocolates.
-One of these should be enough to warm you on the chilliest of nights.
+Keep an ear out for Birmingham's famous singing moose, as he belts out Christmas favourites from the bandstand in front of Council House.
+Be sure to try one of the city's famous Baileys hot chocolates.
+One of these should be enough to warm you on the chilliest of nights...

 The Swedes embrace Christmas with gusto.
 Advent candlesticks illuminate every window and Christmas markets pop up all over the city.
-There's the Design Christmas market in Garnisonen, a botanical-themed Christmas market at Rosendal and a pop-up market in front of Drottningholm Castle on the first weekend of December.
+There's the Design Christmas Market in Garnisonen, a botanical-themed Christmas market at Rosendal and a pop-up market in front of Drottningholm Castle, usually in the second week of the advent.

 For an even more traditional Swedish Christmas experience, head out to the Christmas markets in Skansen, a recreation of a traditional Swedish village on Djurgarden.
 Here, the treats are a little more rustic and served by people dressed in traditional costumes from days of yore.

-Take a stroll between perfectly decorated trees in the city's main park and forgive yourself if you momentarily feel part of a real life Christmas card.
-Keep an eye out for Herzerlbaum - the tree with hearts - while you're there, stop off for a romantic moment under the illuminated hearts.
+Take a stroll between perfectly decorated trees in the city's main park and forgive yourself if you momentarily feel part of a real-life Christmas card.
+Keep an eye out for Herzerlbaum - the tree with hearts.
+When you find it, stop for a romantic moment under the illuminated hearts.

-Toronto Christmas market certainly lives up to its motto: "Inspired by the Old World and influenced by the New."
-Held in the city's historic Distillery District, it combines the charm of a traditional European market with a few Canadian twists.
+Held in the city's historic Distillery District, the Toronto Christmas Market combines the charm of a traditional European market with a few Canadian twists.

 Listen to Bavarian brass bands and organists, watch folk dancers from Slovenia and Ukraine, and feast on poutine, a calorific fix of French fries, gravy and soft cheese curds.
 Invented in rural Quebec in the 1950s, the dish is one of Canada's guilty pleasures.

 Kid's will love playing in the life-size gingerbread house, while their parents browse stalls selling Canadian beeswax candles, wooden toys and other traditional gifts.
-St Nicholas arrives on the 5th of December as part of a spectacularly colourful procession.
+St Nicholas usually arrives on 5 December, as part of a spectacularly colourful procession.

-In 1510, a guild of merchants from the city of Riga decorated a fir tree with flowers to commemorate the birth of Christ and, legend has it, the Christmas tree was born.
+In the year 1510, when a guild of merchants from Riga decorated a fir tree with flowers in the to commemorate the birth of Christ, legend has it the Christmas tree was born.
 Riga's festive market, held in Dome Square in the old town, has featured decorated trees in honour of the tradition for over 500 years.

-The market has a rustic charm, selling intricately woven baskets, painted silk and sheepskin clothing amongst the 19th century wooden houses and art nouveau architecture of the Latvian capital.
+The market has a rustic charm, selling intricate woven baskets, painted silk and sheepskin clothing amongst the 19th-century wooden houses and Art Nouveau buildings of the Latvian capital.
 Keep warm with a mug of green tea, a slab of fiery gingerbread or some roasted almonds.

-Tucked away on one of Florence's most beautiful, but lesser known squares, the Christmas market on Piazza Santa Croce combines the best of German and Italian Christmas traditions.
+Tucked away on one of Florence's most beautiful but lesser-known squares, the Christmas market in Piazza Santa Croce combines the best of German and Italian Christmas traditions.

 There's also a traditional carousel that adds to the festive cheer.